RiskAverseRL/RiskMeasures.jl/README.md

 In general, the smaller value of the risk parameter indicates that the risk measure is less risk-averse or that it is closer to the expectation operator.

-**Warning**: This is package is in development and the computed values should be treated with caution.

 ## Examples